Dhol: Etymology

-The word Dhol is derived from Sanskrit word ḍhola, the term for drum in Sanskrit language.
+The word Dhol is derived from Sanskrit word ḍhola, a term for drum in Sanskrit language.

 Construction

 The dhol is a double-sided barrel drum played mostly as an accompanying instrument in regional music forms.
-In Qawwali music, the term dhol is used to describe a similar, but smaller drum with a smaller tabla, as a replacement for the left hand tabla drum.
+In Qawwali music, the term dhol is used to describe a similar, but smaller drum with a smaller tabla, as a replacement for the left-hand tabla drum.
 The typical sizes of the drum vary slightly from region to region.
 In Punjab, the dhol remains large and bulky to produce the preferred loud bass.
-In other regions, dhols can be found in varying shapes and sizes and made with different woods and materials (fiberglass, steel, plastic).
+In other regions, dhols can be found in varying shapes and sizes, and made with different woods and materials (fiberglass, steel, plastic).
 The drum consists of a wooden barrel with animal hide or synthetic skin stretched over its open ends, covering them completely.
 These skins can be stretched or loosened with a tightening mechanism made up of either interwoven ropes, or nuts and bolts.
 Tightening or loosening the skins subtly alters the pitch of the drum sound.
-The stretched skin on one of the ends is thicker and produces a deep, low frequency (higher bass) sound and the other thinner one produces a higher frequency sound.
+The stretched skin on one of the ends is thicker and produces a deep, low-frequency (higher bass) sound and the other thinner one produces a higher-frequency sound.
 Dhols with synthetic, or plastic, treble skins are common.

 Playing

 The dhol is played using two wooden sticks, usually made out of wood, cane, or also known as wickers cane.
 The stick used to play the bass side of the instrument is known as the dagga in Punjabi.
 Traditionally the Dhol player would go and look for a branch from a hardwood tree known as Tali (oak or mahogany) that was naturally curved at that angle and use this as the Dagga (Bass Stick).
 The reason for the bend stick is because of the goat skin.
 This is thin like 80-100gsm paper, so the stick has to be bent to avoid piercing the skin.
-The bass stick or Dagga is the thicker of the two, and is bent in an eighth- or quarter-circular arc on the end that strikes the instrument.
-The other stick, known as the tihli, is much thinner and flexible and used to play the higher note end of the instrument.
+The bass stick or Dagga is the thicker of the two and is bent in an eighth- or quarter-circular arc on the end that strikes the instrument.
+The other stick, known as the teeli, is much thinner and flexible and used to play the higher note end of the instrument.

 The dhol is slung over the shoulder or, more rarely, around the neck of the player with a strap usually made up of woven cotton.
 The surface of the wooden barrel is in some cases decorated with engraved patterns and sometimes paint.

 In the pre-Partition era, dozens of rhythms were played on the Punjabi dhol, which corresponded to specific functions.
-However, with the decline or disappearance of some cultural practices, recent generations of dhol-players have become unfamiliar with many of these.
+However, with the decline or disappearance of some cultural practices, recent generations of dhol players have become unfamiliar with many of these.
 At the same time, the growth of folkloric staged bhangra dance in Punjab inspired the creation of many new rhythms particular to that dance.